umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-06-23-releasenotes.md

 ## New version of “Edit team” page

 The “Edit team” page has received a facelift and is now based on the Umbraco UI Library web components.
-The new design has a more modern look and gives you a sneak preview of how the Umbraco Cloud Portal pages will look and feel in the future.
+The new design has a modern look and gives you a sneak preview of the look and feel of the future Cloud Portal.

 ![NewEditTeamPage.gif](images/NewEditTeamPage.gif)